 On Sunday, March 24, guests will enjoy an afternoon to unwind and relax with other Guest Program attendees.
-The reception will last from 2 to 5 p.m. at the Bass Room of the Omni Nashville Hotel.
+The reception will last from 2 to 5 p.m. in the Bass Room at the Omni Nashville Hotel.
 Food and drinks will be provided.

 Kick off CORROSION 2019 at the Nashville Music City Center on Sunday evening from 5:30 p.m. to 7 p.m. with conference attendees and exhibitors.
 Drinks and hors-d'oeuvres will be provided.

-Enjoy an expanded continental breakfast at the Omni Nashville Hotel on Monday through Thursday, from 8 to 9:30 a.m. , and Tuesday 7:30 - 9 a.m.
+Enjoy an expanded continental breakfast at the Omni Nashville Hotel on Monday through Wednesday, from 8 to 9:30 a.m.

 Other activities are provided by local tour companies and the tour prices are listed below.